Sister projects

 ANEMEL

-Green hydrogen is key to achieving net zero but traditional production methods are often slow, costly, and inefficient.
 The ANEMEL project, funded by the European Innovation Council and led by the University of Galway, Ireland, aims to develop efficient electrolysers powered by renewable energy.
 These electrolysers will use non-critical raw materials in all core components, including electrocatalysts and membranes.
-This approach lowers costs, enhances recyclability, and reduces waste.
-By using low-quality water sources such as seawater and wastewater, ANEMEL seeks to make green hydrogen production more sustainable and economically viable, offering a competitive edge in clean energy technologies.
+This approach reduces costs, enhances recyclability, and minimizes waste.
+By utilizing low-quality water sources such as seawater and wastewater, ANEMEL seeks to make green hydrogen production more sustainable and economically viable, providing a competitive edge in clean energy technologies.